siovene/cordova-plugin-ocf-demo/README.md

 # Dependencies

- - nodejs v5 or above (https://nodejs.org/en/download/package-manager/)
+ - nodejs v5 or above, v6.9.4 preferred (https://nodejs.org/en/download/package-manager/)
  - the Android SDK, version 21 or above
  - an ARM or x86 Android device (multicasting doesn't work on the Android emulator)